For customers who are interested in purchasing art from outside Japan.

 Usually, her work is larger canvases, and are often inspired by hypnagogic states (the state between being awake and asleep) and take non-conventional forms that are designed to challenge artistic symbolism and archetypes.

 In 2010 she published her first art book, entitled: "Transience".
-The second book "Abstraction," is in production and planned for release in late 2022.
+The second book "Abstract," is in production and planned for release in late 2023.

 Willow Glen is a place, where a marsh meeting a lush green glen with wild plants growing.
 The different emotions are represented by the constrasting colors.
 In the style of abstract expressionism.